-Each of our executive officers, directors and our more than one-percent shareholders will agree, for 180 days after the date of this prospectus, subject to specified exceptions, not to offer to sell, contract to sell, or otherwise sell, dispose of, loan, pledge or grant any rights with respect to any shares of common stock owned as of the date of this prospectus or acquired after the date of this prospectus directly by those holders or with respect to which they have the power of disposition, without the prior written consent of FleetBoston Robertson Stephens Inc. These lock-up agreements will also cover any options or warrants to purchase any shares of common stock owned by those holders.
+Each of our executive officers, directors and our more than one-percent shareholders will agree, for 180 days after the date of this prospectus, subject to specified exceptions, not to offer to sell, contract to sell, or otherwise sell, dispose of, loan, pledge or grant any rights with respect to any shares of common stock owned as of the date of this prospectus or acquired after the date of this prospectus directly by those holders or with respect to which they have the power of disposition, without the prior written consent of FleetBoston Robertson Stephens Inc. These lock-up agreements will also cover any options or warrants to purchase any shares of common stock, or any securities convertible into or exchangeable for shares of common stock owned by those holders.
 However, FleetBoston Robertson Stephens Inc. may, in its sole discretion and at any time or from time to time, without notice, release all or any portion of the securities subject to lock-up agreements.
 There are no existing agreements between the representatives and any of our shareholders who will execute a lock-up agreement providing consent to the sale of shares prior to the expiration of the lock-up period.